Voluntary Pro Bono Publico Service

 (1) persons of limited means or

-(2) charitable, religious, civic, community, governmental and educational organizations in matters that are designed primarily to address the needs of persons of limited means; and
+(2) charitable, religious, civic, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means; and

 (b) provide any additional services through: